The Large Core of College Admission Markets: Theory and Evidence: The Set of Stable Allocations

-\paragraph{Heuristic 2: Greedy Reject} Initialize a set $B$ to equal the set of student--program pairs such that the student is assigned to a state-funded seat in the program under \SPDA.
-For each pair in $B$, remove from the applicant's initial ROL the state-funded contract with the program (the student's assignment) and run \SPDA on the resulting problem.
-If the resulting allocation is certainly stable (with respect to original preferences), stop and output the resulting allocation.
-Otherwise, remove some pairs from $B$ and repeat the process.

-The description of both heuristics intentionally leaves a degree of freedom: the choice of elements to remove from $A$ and $B$. {\it Algorithm~1 (Algorithm~2)} implements Heuristic~1 (Heuristic~2) by removing pairs corresponding to the highest-ranked student in some college such that the pair is in $A$ ($B$) and the state-funded contract between them is part of a potentially blocking allocation as described in \cref{lem:stable_new} (or a random pair, if no such pair exists). {\it Algorithm~3} implements both heuristics simultaneously, removing elements from A and B according to the same criteria.\footnote{A script implementing the algorithms is available in the Supplementary Material.}
+The description of the preference flip algorithm intentionally leaves two degrees of freedom: the choice of $A^{\prime}$ and the choice of elements to remove from this set.
+In the empirical application, we implement the preference flip algorithm by initializing $A'=A$ and by removing pairs corresponding to the highest-ranked student in some college such that the pair is in $A'$ and the state-funded contract between them is part of a potentially blocking allocation as described in the definition of certainly stable allocations (or a random pair, if no such pair exists).
+We note that with this choice the preference flip algorithm is computationally efficient.

-\begin{proposition} Each of Algorithms 1--3 results in a stable allocation.
-Furthermore, the resulting stable allocation may have more or fewer assigned students than $Y^{\text{\SPDA}}$ and $Y^{\text{\SRDA}}$. \end{proposition}
+\begin{proposition} For any initial set $A'\subseteq A$ and any rule regarding the choice of elements to remove from $A'$, the preference flip algorithm results in a stable allocation.
+Furthermore, the resulting allocation may not allocate funding based on merit. \end{proposition}